sriramreddyM/Leaflet.VideoPlay/README.md

-<h3>Leaflet.VideoTrack</h3>
+<h3>Leaflet.VideoMaps</h3>

 <p> A leaflet plugin for adding videos with GPS tracks to the map. </p>

 > #### It will support,
 >
-> - Interactive videotrack with video timestamp synchronised to locations in GPS track.
+> - Interactive videotrack on map with Location and Timestamp synchronised.
 > - Supports video embeddings from Youtube and other custom hosts.

 > #### To use in website,